cdapio/cdap/docs/developer-guide/source/examples/beginner/index.rst

 DataSets for data storage
 -------------------------
-The processed data is stored in a Table DataSet named *log-counters*.
+The processed data is stored in a Table DataSet named *statusCodesTable*.
 The computed analysis—a count of each HTTP status code—is stored on a row named *status*, with the HTTP status code as the column key and the count as the column value.